The Nikola Tesla Educational Corp. (NTEC)

 Located in Hamilton, Ontario, NTEC is a Not For Profit charity - 815431374 RR0001 NTEC’s mission is to promote Nikola Tesla as an inspiration to students of all ages.
 Most of our efforts are dedicated to support primary, high school and university students.
 NTEC operates by awarding Nikola Tesla Awards to schools, and science fairs, and an annual $10,000.00 Nikola Tesla Scholarship at McMaster University.

-Sign a petition to name a school after Tesla
+Progress to name new school after Nikola Tesla

 Nikola Tesla & Hamilton as the Electric City in 1898

 Nikola Tesla was an inventor, an engineer, a humanitarian, and a visionary.
-He worked on and contributed to some of the most paramount feats in human history including: AC induction motors, X-ray imaging, radio communication, remote control, and phosphorescent lighting.
+He worked on, and contributed to some of the most paramount feats in human history including: AC induction motors, X-ray imaging, radio communication, remote control, and phosphorescent lighting.
 His most notable work was that in the design of alternating current (AC) electricity supply systems.
 Nikola Tesla's AC generating system was utilized at the Niagara Falls and eventually extended to Hamilton, Ontario.
-Research continues to find all of Tesla's Patents around the world.
-The number has grown over the years as new ones are discovered.
+Researches continue to find new Tesla's Patents around the world.
+The number has grown over the years as new ones are discovered, currently over 300 have been identified.
 Over the past decade, Tesla has been discovered and inspired a lot of new products.
-One of the best known is the Electric Vehicles that are powered by Nikola Tesla's AC induction motor.
-Tesla is started to gain recognition for the contribution he has made to society.
-In Canada, the City of Hamilton has discovered its own past and the impact that Tesla's technology played in its development.
+One of the best known is the Electric Vehicles (EV) that are powered by Nikola Tesla's AC induction motor.
+Tesla has started to gain recognition for the contribution he has made to society.
+In Canada, the City of Hamilton has discovered its own past, and the impact that Tesla's technology played in its development.
 Hamilton has renamed one of its main arteries to Nikola Tesla Boulevard.
 An iconic roadway which leads into the industrial heart of the City.
 The sector that gained the most from the arrival of Electricity to the City in 1898.

 120th Anniversary of Hamilton as the Electric City